ThyCa NEWS NOTES - November 2009

 Sponsored by ThyCa: Thyroid Cancer Survivors’ Association, Inc.

-• The 9th Annual Dinner/Auction Fundraiser for Thyroid Cancer Research.
+Details on the website - The 9th Annual Dinner/Auction Fundraiser for Thyroid Cancer Research.

 Dallas, Texas.